 Erika Guckenberger graduated from Harvard College in 2000, receiving her Bachelor of Arts degree in sociology, cum laude.
 In 2004, she completed her Master’s of Education through Salem State College.
 She served as a member of the Harvard Law School admissions team for two years.
 In addition to her work for Spivey Consulting, she is employed as a middle school social studies teacher and as a registered yoga instructor.
 When time permits, she indulges her curiosity by traveling the world, including two Fulbright Group Study Abroad trips to East Africa and Japan.
 She is eagerly anticipating her next adventure: taking part in a person-to-person exchange in Cuba in mid-February.

-Jenn brings a love of running to the collective athleticism of the Spivey Consulting Group.
-She has run two marathons, nine half marathons, a handful of ten-milers, and countless shorter races.
-When she’s not chasing her next half marathon personal record, Jenn is planning her next travel adventure.
-Recently she and her husband traveled to Machu Picchu and the Galapagos, where they befriended giant land tortoises.
+Jenn brings an enthusiasm for running to the collective athleticism of the Spivey Consulting Group.
+She has run two marathons, eleven half marathons, and countless shorter races.
+When she’s not chasing her next half marathon personal record, Jenn is planning her next travel adventure with her husband and searching for the perfect cup of coffee.
+Favorite travel destinations include Machu Picchu (Peru), Berlin, Vancouver, and the Galapagos (she cites the last destination as great for befriending giant land tortoises and swimming with sharks).

 Danielle Early has 15 years of admissions experience, most recently serving as Associate Director of Admissions at Harvard Law School.
 As a voting member of the HLS admissions committee, she evaluated over 10,000 applications and conducted hundreds of admissions interviews.
 Prior to joining Karen in the HLS admissions office, Danielle worked in undergraduate admissions at Harvard College as well as Clark University.